dfelinto/blender-manual/manual/animation/armatures/properties/skeleton.rst

 .. _bpy.types.Armature.layers_protected:

 Protected Layers
-   You can lock a given bone layer for all :ref:`proxies <object-proxy>` of your armature, i.e. all bones in this layer will not be editable.
+   You can lock a given bone layer for all :doc:`/files/linked_libraries/library_proxies` of your armature, i.e. all bones in this layer will not be editable.

    .. note::